Adasha/image-panel/README.md

 v0.3.5a

 Yes this is another image viewer / photoframe / thing.
-Here's a few reason's this one deserves to exist:
+Here's a few reasons this one deserves to exist:

 - It's a custom web component (bespoke HTML element) so you don't have to use Javascript.
 - Uses a separate config file to update without having to republish your page (nested img support & folder loading are on roadmap)